vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

+**Note:** To create agreements with support for variable amounts on charges, see [Recurring agreements with variable amount](#Recurring-agreements-with-variable-amount).

 The `merchantAgreementUrl` is a link to a "My page", where the customer
 can manage the agreement: Change,  an, cancel, etc.
 Vipps does not offer any form of agreement management, as this may be